Global19-atlassian-net/iottestware.opcua/README.md

-# Eclipse CoAP test suite
+# Eclipse OPC-UA test suite

 A conformance test suite for the IoT protocol OpcUa written in TTCN-3.